This is just a quick video to give you some helpful tips for your upcoming interview on camera when working with a videographer.

 Tip #4: Plan your message

 If you know what general questions you will be asked, try to become familiar with the topic before the interview.
-Don’t try to memorize answers, just know what you want to say in your own words.
+Don’t try to memorise answers, just know what you want to say in your own words.

 Try to remember to think from your audiences’ point of view.
 What exactly would they want to know?
 Give simple, practical, actionable answers that are easily digestible.
 This will make sure that you keep their attention while being easily understandable.